philipperemy/very-deep-convnets-raw-waveforms/README.md

 # Very Deep Convolutional Networks For Raw Waveforms
 Tensorflow 1.0 implementation of the paper: https://arxiv.org/pdf/1610.00087.pdf

-*From Stanford University and US Bosch*

 ## Notes:
-- Going really deep
+- Going really deep does not seem to help much on this dataset.
+We clearly overfit very easily.
+Adding more regularization might help.
+I haven't tried to use the FC layers (though it has been implemented).
 - We use the `fold10` folder for the **testing set** and the remaining for the **training set**.
 - Models implemented:
 ```